rainbowsend/TIE-GCM-PDAF/README.md

 ## logger

 ### LOGGER%VERBOSE_LEVEL
-  Controlls how verbosise the output is.
+  Controls how verbose the output is.
 Currently there are only two options 0 and 1.

   **Type**: integer